Investigational Devices

 • All investigators have an obligation to report certain adverse events directly to the IRB.

 • Under IDE regulations, there are additional and separate federal requirements for reporting adverse events to the FDA.
-When the study sponsor holds the IDE, investigators need to report all adverse events to the sponsor and the sponsor will submit appropriate reports to the FDA.
+When the study sponsor holds the IDE, investigators must report all adverse events to the sponsor, which will then submit appropriate reports to the FDA.

 • Investigators who hold an IDE have responsibilities for reporting adverse events associated with the investigational device.

-• In addition to reporting to the IRB, an investigator-sponsor must report unanticipated adverse events investigated under a sponsor’s monitoring requirements directly to FDA within 10 working days after the sponsor receives notice of the effect.
-See FDA regulations and the UCSF HUB for more info.
+• In addition to reporting to the IRB, an investigator-sponsor must report unanticipated adverse events discovered by a sponsor’s monitoring requirements directly to the FDA within 10 working days after the sponsor receives notice of the effect.
+See FDA regulations.

 An IDE application submitted by a sponsor seeking FDA clearance to market a medical device.